 1.7.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
 TSB should coordinate this drafting work.
 If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the official languages of the Union.

-1.7.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chairman of the meeting for approval.
+1.7.3 If possible, the report shall be submitted for approval before the end of the meeting; otherwise, it shall be submitted to the chair of the meeting for approval.

 1.7.4 When existing and already translated ITU-T texts have been used for some parts of the report, a copy of the report annotated with references to the original sources should also be sent to TSB.
 If the report contains ITU-T figures, the ITU-T reference number should not be deleted even if the figure has been modified.